maana-io/q-tutorials/maana-fact-recognition-bot/README.md

 ### Creating The Patterns Kind

 The Pattern kind (which can have any name) can be created manually.
 Add a new kind to the workspace (name it "Pattern"), edit the schema to include "predicateLemmas" of type String with modifier LIST, "object" of type String with modifier LIST and "subject" of type String with modifier LIST.
-Now in order to add data to your kind you need to name your workspace.
 Once the kind is created, functions for the kind should be visible in the service inventory.
 Your workspace should look like that below
 </p>
 <p><p><img src="FRServiceFunctions.png" alt="Kind", style="height: 80%; width: 80%; align: center"/>
 </p>